apexcharts/ng-apexcharts/README.md

 @Input() theme: ApexTheme;
 ````

+You can visit the [docs](https://apexcharts.com/docs/) to read more about all the options listed above.

 #### Auto update series

 With the attribute `autoUpdateSeries` you can control if the chart component should